 Sexual Harassment- Sexual harassment includes, but is not limited to, unwelcome sexual advances or requests for sexual favors or other verbal or physical conduct of a sexual nature when committed by threat, when the conduct and/or verbal action is sufficiently severe, persistent or pervasive either to limit an individual’s ability to participate in or benefit from the educational program or to create a hostile or abusive educational or working environment for students, faculty, staff or guests.
 Sexual harassment may occur in two forms: quid pro quo (something for something) harassment that requires or offers sexual activity or pressure for intimacy to retain or obtain academic or employment benefits; and abusive or hostile environment harassment where verbal or physical conduct unreasonably interferes with an individual’s environment for work or study.
 Open Sanctions.
 DSCRB

-Please note: In cases where there is insufficient evidence to move forward with a hearing for a sexual conduct policy violation the Dean of Students or his or her designee may determine that the circumstances of the alleged sexual conduct policy violation should be resolved through an alternate dispute resolution mechanism, such as the R-MC Ombuds .

 Consent